Summer Wine: Notable covers

-A cover version by Ville Valo & Natalia Avelon, recorded for the soundtrack of Das Wilde Leben, was the 4th best-selling single of 2007 in Germany and was certified Platinum by the BVMI.
+A cover version by Ville Valo & Natalia Avelon, recorded for the soundtrack of Das Wilde Leben, was the fourth highest-selling single of 2007 in Germany and was certified Platinum by the BVMI.
+The Corrs and Bono have covered the song during the Corrs' VH1 Live in Dublin which came out on CD and is also available on streaming platforms.
+Also, a cover by Lana Del Rey exists, only available on Youtube.